LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_02_Troubleshoot_Spam_Filtering.md

     - Message Status

-    This may be enough details for some to determine minor mailflow issues, however we can take it a step further using the **Get-MessageTraceDetail** Exchange Online Command-let (CMDLET).
+    This may be enough details for some to determine minor mail flow issues, however we can take it a step further using the **Get-MessageTraceDetail** Exchange Online Command-let (CMDLET).

 10. We first need to define several variables to make writing out the full command a bit easier.
 At the command prompt, type the following command and press Enter:

       `$MessageTraceId = $MessageTrace.MessageTraceId`

 11. At the command prompt, type the following command and press Enter:

       `$RecipientAddress = $MessageTrace.RecipientAddress`